open-telemetry/oteps/text/0066-separate-context-propagation.md

 set of functions which read, write, and propagate data.

 **SetBaggage(context, key, value) -> context**
-To record the distributed state of an aspect, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To record the distributed state of a concern, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.

 **GetBaggage(context, key) -> value**
-To access the distributed state of an aspect, the Baggage API provides a function which takes a context and a key as input, and returns a value.
+To access the distributed state of a concern, the Baggage API provides a function which takes a context and a key as input, and returns a value.

 **RemoveBaggage(context, key) -> context**
-To delete distributed state from an aspect, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.
+To delete distributed state from a concern, the Baggage API provides a function which takes a context, a key, and a value as input, and returns an updated context which contains the new value.